powerjg/learning_gem5/part3/MSI/cache-transitions.rst

 First, you specify the transition as the "parameters" to the ``transition`` statement.
 In this case, if the initial state is ``I`` and the event is ``Load`` then transition to ``IS_D`` (was invalid, going to shared, waiting for data).
-This transition is straight out of table 8.2 in Sorin et al.
+This transition is straight out of Table 8.3 in Sorin et al.

 Then, inside the ``transition`` code block, all of the actions that will execute are listed in order.
 For this transition first we allocate cache cache block.